haskell/cabal/Cabal/doc/developing-packages.rst

 .. [#old-style-build-tool-depends] Some packages (ab)use :pkg-field:`build-depends` on old-style builds, but this has a few major drawbacks:

-                                   - using new-build it's considered an error if you depend on a exe-only package via build-depends: the solver will refuse it
+                                   - using Nix-style builds it's considered an error if you depend on a exe-only package via build-depends: the solver will refuse it

                                    - it may or may not place the executable on $PATH